UU-Human-Evolution/1MB335/Lab6.md

 ## Introduction / Background information to session 6

 This is the last session of the bioinformatics project (and of the course).
-You will wrap up the project and present your results to the class on March 6.
-The first 4-hour session will be used to prepare for the presentation.
+You will wrap up the project and present your results to the class in one of the slots in the following week.
+The first 2-hour session will be used to prepare for the presentation and you can chose to come in or work from home.

-## Goals

-  + Further your understanding of your results
-  + Plot trees with a visualization software
-  + Answer the question you were given in Session 2

-## Input(s)

-  + The alignment for the mitochondria from session 3/5
-  + The trees generated in Sessions 5

-## Output(s)

-  + Image files of your trees
-  + Slides for the presentation

-## Details
+The second session is where your group presents the findings from the project you completed.
+This is supposed to be a powerpoint presentation of a few slides (it's going to be short ~5 minutes per group).

 ### Reflect on your results